IGS/gEAR/tests/README.md

 We use Selenium for this and these steps can take a while.
 Automated UI testing isn't necessarily quick, and there are a lot of pages/features to check.

+## Visual regression testing

+These kind of tests take a screenshot of a particular HTML element and compare it to a baseline screenshot to ensure the images have not changed.
+This is useful to ensure plots have not changed over time (via algorithm or parameters, etc.).
+Currently a python package called Needle is being used to handle these tests, but it is not the most up-to-date.
+However it is compatible with Selenium, which is the main reason it is used.

+To save a screenshot from Chrome:

+1. Right-click page -> Inspect
+2. Find div/element/HTML subset that contains the image you want to save
+3. Right-click element -> Capture Node Screenshot.
+4. The PNG image should download to a specified default location.
+You can then rename it and move it to the "visual_regression_screenshots" directory for future use.

 ### Completed UI tests

 #### Account creation